smmresearch/TaggedThesis/README.md

 Issues or pull requests are welcome.
+Discussions focuses on considerations for changes in the future.

 Tagging does slow down the compiler.
 Using the draft option while drafting: ```\documentclass[12pt, draft]{isutaggedthesis}``` disables most of tagging, the loading of figures, and other "expensive tasks," making compilation much faster.